This article is part of a larger series on How to Do Payroll.

 South Dakota has no law requiring employers to provide employees with sick leave, either paid or unpaid.
 Employers are free to create a sick leave policy.

-South Dakota law requires employers to provide an employee with up to two consecutive hours of paid leave to vote, provided the employee does not have two consecutive hours of time before or after their work shift.
+South Dakota law requires employers to provide an employee with up to two consecutive hours of paid leave to vote, provided the employee does not have two consecutive hours of time before or after their work shift during voting hours.
 An employer may require the employee to go vote at a certain time.
 If voting leave is not provided to an employee who requests it, the company could be subject to fines and penalties.

 Employers in South Dakota are not required to pay an employee for jury duty.
 However, you must give an employee juror the same job, pay, and seniority upon their return.
 Further, you cannot terminate or suspend any employee for serving as a juror.